brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 }
 ```

-Now let's go ahead and populate our *package.json* with the packages we'll need
+Now let's go ahead and populate our *package.json* with the packages we'll need.

 **Core Dependencies**
 ```bash